amyyf/christopher-allen-photography/README.md

 [x] Fix nav arrows in galleries to wrap to beginning [x] Page for all albums
 [x] Dynamic page title
-[ ] Put loading and error components into appropriate slots [ ] Sort albums from Contentful consistently
+[x] Sort albums from Contentful consistently
 [ ] Size images from Contentful appropriately for album layout; can images be pre-fetched for speed?
-[ ] Nav bar different mobile layout?
+[ ] Put loading and error components into appropriate slots [ ] Nav bar different mobile layout?
 [ ] Contentful credit in footer?
 [ ] Finalize fonts and color scheme for all components, including error